wilsonzlin/minify-html/README.md

 Only UTF-8/ASCII-encoded HTML code is supported.

-hyperbuild simply does HTML minification, and almost does no syntax checking or standards enforcement for performance and code complexity reasons.
+hyperbuild does no syntax checking or standards enforcement for performance and code complexity reasons.

 For example, this means that it's not an error to have self-closing tags, declare multiple `<body>` elements, use incorrect attribute names and values, or write something like `<br>alert('');</br>`